 Long-Term Disability Insurance

 Long-term disability (LTD) is like STD but provides coverage for a much longer period.
 LTD offers salary protection, usually at a lower rate.

 “Most LTD caps its income replacement at 60 percent of your salary,” says Andrew Stewart, founder of AMS Resources Network.
 Plans will often continue to pay until the disabled employee turns 65.
 However, some plans pay only for a period of five to 10 years.

 What If You’re Self-Employed or Your Employer Doesn’t Provide Anything?

 If you’re self-employed or your employer doesn’t provide the benefit of disability insurance coverage, you can get covered on your own.

 If you can’t foot the bill for both short-term and long-term disability, try to have an emergency savings fund.
-This fund should cover you for the short-term.
+This fund should cover you for the short term.
 Then it can pay the premium on a long-term disability policy.

 “Using an emergency fund is an excellent way to belay the need for STD,” Stewart advises.

-“I always recommend a client buy their own LTD policy instead of an employer’s because if you leave the job, you have to qualify for the new LTD policy medically and you may not at that later point.
-Buy your own policy, and it’s forever portable — you only have to qualify once while young and healthy.”
+“I always recommend a client buy their own LTD policy instead of an employer’s because if you leave the job, you must qualify for the new LTD policy medically and you may not at that later point.
+Buy your own policy, and it's forever portable — you only have to qualify once while young and healthy.”

-The most important things to keep in mind when getting coverage of your own is to know how much you need to get paid out of your disability policy.
+The most important thing to keep in mind when getting coverage of your own is to know how much you need to get paid out of your disability policy.
 What’s more, you should know how long that policy will remain active, and under what conditions the insurance company must pay you if you become disabled.